-TNX-801 is a novel potential smallpox-preventing vaccine based on a live synthetic version of HPXV grown in cell culture.
+TNX-801 is a novel potential smallpox-preventing vaccine based on a live synthetic version of horsepox virus, or HPXV, grown in cell culture.
 TNX-801 was synthesized by Professor David Evans and Dr. Ryan Noyce at the University of Alberta, Canada in collaboration with us.
+An article describing the work was published (Noyce RS, Lederman S, Evans DH (2018) Construction of an infectious horsepox virus vaccine from chemically synthesized DNA fragments.
+PLoS ONE 13(1): e0188453. https://doi.org/10.1371/journal.pone.0188453).
 HPXV has protective vaccine activity in mice, using a model of lethal vaccinia infection.
-Vaccine manufacturing activities have been initiated to support further nonclinical testing of TNX-801.
+Discussions regarding vaccine manufacturing activities have been initiated to support further nonclinical testing of TNX-801.
 We are developing TNX-801 as a potential smallpox-preventing vaccine for widespread immunization and for the U.S. strategic national stockpile.
-Though it shares structural characteristics with vaccinia-based vaccines, TNX-801 has unique virulence properties that we believe may suggest lower toxicity and potential safety advantages over existing vacciniabased vaccines, which have been associated with adverse side effects such as myopericarditis.
-We intend to develop TNX-801 under 21 CFR 601 Subpart H, pursuant to which the FDA may grant marketing approval for a biological product for which safety has been established in humans and for which the requirements for efficacy are met based on adequate and well-controlled animal studies, where human studies are not ethical or feasible.
-This approval pathway has been described as the "Animal Rule".
+Though it shares structural characteristics with vaccinia-based vaccines, TNX-801 has unique virulence properties that we believe may suggest lower toxicity and potential safety advantages over existing vaccinia-based vaccines, which have been associated with adverse side effects such as myopericarditis.

+We intend to meet with the FDA to discuss the most efficient and appropriate investigational plan, e.g., the application of the FDA Animal Efficacy Rule, or Animal Rule, or conducting active comparator studies using ACAM2000, the current licensed live vaccinia virus vaccine, to establish the safety and effectiveness evidence to support the licensure TNX-801.
 In the 1970s, vaccination against smallpox was discontinued in the U.S.; however, smallpox remains a material threat to national security.
 We recently filed a patent on the novel virus vaccine.
-In addition, 12 years of non-patent based exclusivity is expected under the Patient Protection and Affordable Care Act.
+In addition, 12 years of non-patent-based exclusivity is expected under the Patient Protection and Affordable Care Act, or PPACA.
 Following the recent passage of the 21st Century Cures Act, we believe TNX-801 qualifies as a medical countermeasure, and therefore should be eligible for a Priority Review Voucher upon receiving FDA licensure.
-We are currently working to develop a vaccine that meets current Good Manufacturing Practice, or cGMP, quality to support an IND study.
+However, the Priority Review Voucher program provision of the 21st Century Cures Act is set to expire in 2023.
+If TNX-801 does not receive FDA licensure by 2023, we may not be able to capitalize on the incentives contained in the 21st Century Cures Act unless the provision allowing for the Priority Review Voucher Program is extended until such time as TNX-801 is licensed.
+We are currently working to develop a vaccine that meets cGMP quality to support an IND study.

-TNX-301 is a fixed-dose combination drug product, or CDP, containing two FDA-approved drugs, disulfiram and selegiline.
+TNX-301 is a fixed-dose Combination Drug Product, or CDP, containing two FDA-approved drugs, disulfiram and selegiline.
 We intend to develop TNX-301 CDP under Section 505(b)(2) of the FDCA as a potential treatment for AUD, and we have commenced development work on TNX-301 formulations.
 A pre-IND meeting was held in February 2016 to discuss the clinical development program of TNX-301 for AUD.
 At that meeting, the FDA advised us of the nonclinical studies required for this CDP IND application to support the initiation of the first-in-man study with TNX-301.
 IND planning activities are underway.

-In addition, we own rights to intellectual property on a biodefense technology relating to the development of protective agents against radiation exposure, which we refer to as TNX-701.
+We own rights to intellectual property on a biodefense technology relating to the development of protective agents against radiation exposure, which we refer to as TNX-701.
 We have begun nonclinical research and development on TNX-701.
-Similar to the regulatory pathway intended for TNX-801, we plan to develop TNX-701 under the Animal Rule.
-We expect significant reduction in development costs and risks compared to the development of other new chemical entities, or NCEs, or new biologic candidates.
+We plan to develop TNX-701 under the Animal Rule, which is applicable when human efficacy studies are not ethical or feasible.
+We expect significant reduction in development costs and risks compared to the development of other NCEs or new biologic candidates.